FranciscoOssian/Exercises/The Nature of Code 2/README.md

 https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZV4yEcW3uDwOgGXKUUsPOM

 # Attention
-The channel don't publish a oficial code, so this section of oficial code is contruct by the concepts and the result of the code, not how it is done.
+The channel don't publish a official code, so this section of official code is contruct by the concepts and the result of the code, not how it is done.